Teams use various iPaaS solutions to manage business relationships and organize workflows across platforms.

 iPaaS (Integration Platform as a Service) is a cloud-based solution that connects different applications, systems, and data sources so they can exchange information automatically.

-An iPaaS sits in between them, translating data formats, triggering sync events, and making sure information flows where it needs to go without someone manually copying and pasting between tabs.
+Your CRM, ITSM tool, project management platform, and development tracker don’t communicate natively.
+An iPaaS solution sits between them, translating data formats, triggering sync events, and routing information where it needs to go without anyone manually copying between tabs.

 How Does iPaaS Work?

-A trigger is the event that starts the sync.
-For example, when a new work item is created in Jira, or when a ServiceNow incident changes status.
-The iPaaS platform detects this event, either through webhooks, polling, or API calls.
+An iPaaS platform operates through a cycle of triggers, transformations, and actions.
+A trigger is the event that starts the sync: a new work item created in Jira, or a ServiceNow incident changing status.
+The platform detects this through webhooks, polling, or API calls.

 Finally, the action pushes the transformed data to the target system.
 This could be creating a new record, updating an existing one, or appending a comment.
 In bidirectional setups, this cycle runs in both directions simultaneously, keeping both systems in sync without either side overwriting the other’s changes.